Natali Vineyards: Wines

 Cabernet Franc, Cabernet Sauvignon, Chardonnay, Dolcetto, Merlot, Muscat blanc, Nebbiolo, Pinot gris, Sauvignon blanc, Syrah, Tempranillo, Trebbiano, Viognier and Zinfandel grapes.
-Natali also makes fruit wines from bananas, beach plums, blackberries, blueberries, cherries, cranberries, peaches, pineapples, plums and strawberries.
+Natali also makes fruit wines, beach plums, blueberries, cherries, cranberries.
 It is the only winery in the world that produces wine from beach plums (Prunus maritima), a fruit that grows in coastal areas, and is often used to make jams.
-Natali is also the only New Jersey winery that uses bananas.

 Licensing and associations

 Natali has a plenary winery license from the New Jersey Division of Alcoholic Beverage Control, which allows it to produce an unrestricted amount of wine, operate up to 15 off-premises sales rooms, and ship up to 12 cases per year to consumers in-state or out-of-state.
 The winery is a member of the Garden State Wine Growers Association and the Outer Coastal Plain Vineyard Association.